How to Brown Butter

 Welcome to our Be A Better Baker series!
 In this series of baking tutorials, I’ll teach you foundational skills of becoming a better home baker, plus introduce you to fun techniques, baking secrets, and quick tips that’ll help you around the kitchen.

-Our first tutorial is all about how to brown butter.
+Our first easy tutorial is all about how to brown butter.
 And boy are you in luck, because browned butter is one of the most delicious things on this planet.
 It adds a caramelly, nutty flavor to brownies, cookies, rice krispies treats and more.
 It’s basically liquid gold!

 Even better, it only takes a few minutes to make, and our step-by-step tutorial will walk you through the whole process.
 Let’s dive in!